GluuFederation/docs-cb-prod/docs/source/index.md

 ### Local installation

-To install a Gluu Server with a local instance of Couchbase, download the OS-specific Couchbase package from https://www.couchbase.com/downloads and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.
+To install a Gluu Server with a local instance of Couchbase, download your preferred [Couchbase package](https://www.couchbase.com/downloads) and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.

 ### Remote installation